 - Family politics in early modern literature and culture

-Dr Lewis is happy to discuss PhD proposals relating to any aspect of early modern drama, particularly projects which engage with gender and family politics, or with temporality and time as it is negotiated on the early modern stage.
+Dr Lewis is happy to discuss PhD proposals relating to any aspect of early modern literature and culture, particularly projects which engage with gender and family politics, or with temporality and time as they are negotiated on the early modern stage.

 For more details, please see her full research profile.